ju1ce/Mediapipe-VR-Fullbody-Tracking/README.md

 When you are done, you can now play vrchat or any other fbt game of your choice!

 Your controllers may dissapear or no longer work when you use it the first time.
 If that happens, restart steamvr.

+Automatic scale calibration may not work for some people, mostly on lighthouse tracked headsets.
+If you notice your feet are far above the ground, disable automatic scale calibration and use the slider instead.

 # MediaPipe version